smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 }
 ```

-SDL Core part will pass pointer to logger singleton to the plugin so that plugin shared lib could initialize `Logger::instance` with the same pointer as core part.
+SDL Core will pass a pointer to the logger singleton to the plugin so that the plugin shared lib can initialize `Logger::instance` with the same pointer as the core portion.

 ## Logger detailed design :

 Each source file creates `logger_` variable via macro `SDL_CREATE_LOG_VARIABLE`.
-This variable is actually a string with component name of the logger.
+This variable is actually a string with the component name of the logger.
 Some logger implementations (like log4cxx) may have separate severity or destination rules for each component.